volterraedge/terraform-provider-volterra/docs/resources/volterra_virtual_host.md

 `domains` - (Optional) Domains also indicate the list of names for which DNS resolution will be done by VER (`List of String`).

 `dynamic_reverse_proxy` - (Optional) request.
 The DNS response is cached for 60s by default..
 See [Dynamic Reverse Proxy ](#dynamic-reverse-proxy) below for details.

+`header_transformation_type` - (Optional) Header transformation options for response headers to the client.
+See [Header Transformation Type ](#header-transformation-type) below for details.

 `idle_timeout` - (Optional) The default if not specified is 1 minute. (`Int`).